Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Unlike constantly chasing new platforms or trying to keep up with content trends, strategic partnerships offer:

-- Deeper trust – because people are more likely to check you out if someone they already trust recommends you
+• Deeper trust – people are more likely to check you out if someone they already trust recommends you

-When you tap into existing communities and partnerships, you multiply your reach without multiplying your work.
+When you tap into existing communities and partnerships, you expand your reach without increasing your workload.

 Strategy #7: Create a Sustainable Visibility Plan